Auditions Free | Free Audition Notices and Castings

 Forget about fame and fortune and concentrate on your kid having fun with it and improving their skills.

 Get your child involved in school plays, local theater groups and local student film projects.
-None of these will pay a dime but will give your child the experience needed to maybe get an agent.
+None of these will pay a dime but will give your child the experience needed to get an agent.
 In small markets, agents may not always be required.

 Find out what is being filmed in your area and contact the legit casting companies.
 Join their lists.
 Most cities have a few background agencies that allow anyone to register for a small fee and many casting directors hold monthly open auditions for new talent.